This is my

 Christ.
 Jesus is the the way, the truth, and the life.
 No one comes to

 Father, but by Him.
+He sends out labourers into the harvest.
 We are all gathered together into one in, by, and through him.
 A practical unity of all believers is a worthy

 a witness to Christ, and to the end that all may be saved by faith in